How Much Money Can You Make Staking Crypto?

 Staking is when you lock up your cryptocurrency in a staking pool to get rewards.
 This process probably started with Peercoin in 2012, which was the first known proof-of-stake (PoS) coin (more on that later).

 Even if they don't know it, when crypto users stake their assets, they help make the blockchain more secure.
 This is because stakers on a PoS blockchain are responsible for validating transactions and minting new tokens.
-Therefore, it's a win-win situation for both parties involved: the stakers gets rewarded, and the blockchain grows stronger.
+Therefore, it's a win-win situation for both parties involved: the stakeholder gets rewarded, and the blockchain grows stronger.

 Read this to learn more about crypto staking.